Thursday January 6, 2022

 Though we’re still uncertain of the exact origin of cannabis, we know that different strains come from different climates and that their grow patterns reflect their adaptability.
 For example, indica-type cannabis strains originated from the variable climate of the Hindu Kush mountain range.
 As a result, these strains have adapted their grow habits to meet the conditions of their environment; smaller plants with shorter grow cycles helped ensure these plants would grow to maturity despite an impending cold season.

-Cannabis also produces seeds as a survival mechanism; when the plant becomes stressed, she may turn hermaphroditic (female plants that produce seeds) as a means of preservation.
+Cannabis also produces seeds as a survival mechanism; when the plant becomes stressed, she may produce seeds as a means of preservation.
 If she is in a stressful environment not conducive to her own survival, producing seeds helps ensure that her offspring will carry on her legacy.
 She may also produce more trichomes or accessory colors to protect her from the sun or harsh UV-B rays and will grow more colas when pruned or manipulated using the SCROG training method.

 Controlled Stress Increases Cannabinoid Production